Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Data and Methodology

-The covariate set is consisted of normalized fiat currencies, i.e., Euros to US Dollars (EUR/USD), Great Britain Pounds to US Dollars (GBP/USD), Chinese Yuan to US Dollars (CNY/USD) and Japanese Yen to US Dollars (JPY/USD), commodities, i.e., Gold and crude Oil normalized future prices, stock indices, i.e. Standard and Poor's 500 logarithmic returns (SP500), CBOE volatility logarithmic index (VIX), interest rates, i.e., US 10-year Treasury Yield (TY) logarithmic returns and cryptocurrency specific variables, i.e., the blockchain block size (SIZE) as percentage of difference between two consecutive days and the percentage of difference between two consecutive days of Hash Rate (HR)\footnote{The Hash rate is used in BTC and ETH series only}.
-We report some illustrative descriptive statistics of our covariate set in \Cref{tab:Summary Statistics}.
-Finally, we also include the the lagged 1 autoregressive term of the studied series as a predictive variables.\footnote{The importance of including autoregressive terms is highlighted in \cite{Tim00} who proves that including autoregressive parameters gives rise to cross-product terms that enhance the set of third- and fourth-order moments and the patterns in serial correlation and volatility dynamics that these models can generate and hence provide the basis for very flexible econometric models.} \footnote{The cryptocurrency price series and blockchain size were downloaded from \href{https://www.coinmetrics.io/}{coinmetrics.io}, the exchange rates and commodities prices were downloaded from \href{https://www.investing.com/}{investing.com}, the S\&P 500 index, VIX and Treasury Yield from \href{https://finance.yahoo.com/}{Yahoo Finance} and lastly the Hash Rate from \href{https://www.quandl.com/}{quandl.com} for BTC and from \href{https://etherscan.io}{etherscan.io} for ETH.}.
-In our extensive experimental study, we added up to 5 lagged autoregressive terms as predictive variables.
+The covariate set comprises (i) normalized fiat currencies: Euro to US Dollar (EUR/USD), Great Britain Pound to US Dollar (GBP/USD), Chinese Yuan to US Dollar (CNY/USD) and Japanese Yen to US Dollar (JPY/USD), (ii) commodities: Gold and crude Oil normalized future prices, (iii) stock indices: Standard and Poor's 500 logarithmic returns (SP500), CBOE volatility logarithmic index (VIX), (iv) interest rates: US 10-year Treasury Yield (TY) logarithmic returns and (v) cryptocurrency specific variables: the blockchain block size (SIZE) as percentage of difference between two consecutive days and the percentage of difference between two consecutive days of Hash Rate (HR)\footnote{The Hash rate is used in BTC and ETH series only since XRP is not mineable.}.
+We report some illustrative descriptive statistics of our covariate set in \Cref{tab:Summary Statistics}.\footnote{The cryptocurrency price series and blockchain size were downloaded from \href{https://www.coinmetrics.io/}{coinmetrics.io}, the exchange rates and commodities prices were downloaded from \href{https://www.investing.com/}{investing.com}, the S\&P 500 index, VIX and Treasury Yield from \href{https://finance.yahoo.com/}{Yahoo Finance} and lastly the Hash Rate from \href{https://www.quandl.com/}{quandl.com} for BTC and from \href{https://etherscan.io}{etherscan.io} for ETH.} Finally, we also include the lagged 1 autoregressive term of the studied series as a predictive variables. \footnote{The importance of including autoregressive terms is highlighted in \cite{Tim00} who shows that this generates cross-product terms that enhance the set of third- and fourth-order moments and the patterns in serial correlation and volatility dynamics of these models.} In our experimental study, we added up to 5 lagged autoregressive terms as predictive variables.
 We did not observed any improvement in the performance and hence we omit the results of these experiments.